Vietnam.vn - Nền tảng quảng bá Việt Nam

-Europe has a headache with the problem of energy security
+Europe has a headache with the problem of energy security.

-Europe has avoided the worst-case scenario of turning its back on Russian gas, but the long-term energy security problem remains unsolved.
+Europe avoided the worst-case scenario of turning its back on Russian gas, but the long-term energy security problem remains unsolved.

 For Europe, energy security has always been a trade-off.
 Cheap imported energy always comes with the risk of making them dependent on suppliers.

-However, the recent mild winter and efforts to conserve gas have helped Europe avoid this scenario, and at the same time, pushed them to abandon the Wandel durch Handel (Change through Trade) policy that they have been following for decades.
+However, the recent mild winter and efforts to conserve gas have helped Europe avoid this scenario, and at the same time pushed them to abandon the Wandel durch Handel (Change through Trade) policy that they have been following for decades.
 Wandel durch Handel policymakers believed that Russia would gradually change and lean towards Western values after a long period of doing business with Europe.

 The first step Europe took was to gradually reduce its gas imports from Russia.
 In 2021, a year before the conflict in Ukraine broke out, 45% of the EU’s gas imports came from Russia.
 In Germany, the figure was 52%.